-As of 2023, Brazil also has large German, Italian, and Japanese communities.
-About 2 million Japanese live in Brazil, making it the largest Japanese community outside of Japan.
-Bolivians, Venezuelans, Paraguayans, Haitians, Jews (see Religion and Spirituality), Arabs, and other immigrants also live in Brazil.
+As of 2025, Brazil also has large German, Italian, and Japanese communities.
+About 2 million Japanese live in Brazil, making it the

 During the colonial era (see History and Myth), most European immigrants were Portuguese.
 After independence, European settlers were mainly Portuguese, Italian, Spanish, and German.